Annapari/Annapari.Github.io/README.md

-# **Eat My Lunch**
+## Eat My Lunch

-### We are a New Zealand based Social Enterprise that makes and distributes lunches with a ‘Buy one, give one’ purchasing model.
-You create an account, select your order and for each purchase Eat my lunch will provide and deliver a free school lunch to a kiwi kid that may otherwise go without.
+We are a New Zealand based Social Enterprise that makes and distributes lunches with a **‘Buy one, give one’** business model.

+Create your account, select your order and for each purchase made *Eat my lunch* will provide and deliver a free school lunch to a kiwi kid that may otherwise go without!

 ![buy one, give one](https://Annapari.Github.io/brown-bag-lunchbox-foods.jpg)